jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 Newton was very good at math and so he naturally had little knowledge of metaphysics.
 This is because math deals with counting discrete identities and particles such as `1`, `2`, `3` whereas metaphysics deals with abstract waves such as the feelings of `peace`, `prosperity`, and `love`.

+Notice how, when thinking about `1`, `2`, `3`:
+- your awareness goes to your brain
+- your thinking becomes very granular, precise, and small.

-Notice how, when thinking about `1`, `2`, `3`, your awareness goes to your brain.
-Whereas, with `peace`, `prosperity`, and `love`, your awareness shifts to your heart, or at least away from your brain and onto the outside world.
+Whereas, when you think about `peace`, `prosperity`, and `love`:
+- your awareness shifts to your heart, or at least away from your brain and onto the outside world.
+- your thinking becomes wider, less precise, and large.

 This is why Socrates said that the mathematician cannot possibly discover how the greater universe works.
 Rather, it is the dialectician who can.